cmhollins2022/Fundamentals/Intro-into-Programming.md

 Often times, you will want to keep track of things such as a user's name or score.
 * Variables allow you to refrence previously defined data, and add to or modify it when needed.
+  * Taking input from the user.
+  * Making your program have variability, allowing it to change based on different conditions.

 ## How do we Manipulate Variables?